hgcummings/midi-game/docs/design.md

  * Lost if/when they miss the paddle
  * Earthball
   * Captured by paddle (as with a new ball) rather than bouncing off it
+  * Expires when failed to be caught by the paddle (but doesn't lose a life?)
  * Airball:
   * Passes through each block playing its note but not hitting it
+  * Expires when failed to be caused by the paddle (but doesn't lose a life)
  * Fireball
   * Wildcard hitting any block regardless of note
-  * Passes through blocks or bounces off?22
+  * Passes through blocks or bounces off?
+ * Wave (Waterball?)
+  * Like airball but plays all notes in a column above the paddle
+  * Fixed to the paddle like a new ball
+  * Expires when released with space

 * Movement
  * Paddle accelerates to a maximum volicity